Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/hr-HR/grants.md

 ---

-id: grants title: AXIACoin Foundation Grants sidebar_label: Grants
+id: grants title: AXIA Foundation Grants sidebar_label: Grants

 ---

-The AXIACoin Foundation offers two types of grants:
+The AXIA Foundation offers two types of grants:

 - The [Open Grants Program](https://github.com/axia-tech/Open-Grants-Program) is our standard program, which offers fast funding of up to \$30k for initial grants and \$100k for follow-up ones.
 Applications are tracked transparently on GitHub and disbursed in cryptocurrencies.
 - The [General Grants Program](https://github.com/axia-tech/General-Grants-Program) offers funding of up to \$100k per grant and covers all other cases, including private applications and fiat payments.